3.11 Current debates and reforms

 - Consider the adjustment of student intake into certain education programmes to match the demand from the labour market better.
 The initiative is progressing and adjustments are being introduced through a broad political reform agreement

 In October 2023, the government made three political agreements, which among other things, will ensure a simpler and more transparent cash benefits system.
-As a part of the agreement, the government put aside 150 million DKK for a new program that will focus on supporting young cash benefit recipients to obtain a job and/or an education.
+As a part of the agreement, the government put aside DKK 150 mil for a new program that will focus on supporting young cash benefit recipients to obtain a job and/or an education.
 The programme builds on the previous success of the programme Clarification and individual support to long-term recipients of social assistance (Flere skal med), which was aimed at adults.

 The government will involve relevant experts and stakeholders in developing the proposal to ensure that it considers relevant and up-to-date knowledge about the target group.
 The parties involved aim to use the reserve for initiatives benefiting vulnerable young people, both within and outside the social welfare system, including those on unemployment benefits.